 • Avoid basting with fat drippings.

 Having high blood cholesterol is one risk factor for heart disease.
-Other risk factors include:
+Other traditional risk factors, according to the AHA, include:

 • high blood pressure